Do I have to live on campus?

 Regardless of credit hours, all students in their first two years post high-school that are not living with parents/guardians within 50 miles, are required to live on campus to enhance their university experience.

-Students are notified before the start of the semester by mail.
-These notifications are sent out the first week in August.
-For the Fall 2014 semester, residence halls open on Saturday, August 23rd and Sunday, August 24th at 9:00 am.
+Students are notified before the start of the semester via e-mail.
+For the Fall 2016 semester, Residence Halls open on August 20th at 9:00 a.m.
+More information TBA.

 These dates are firm, please plan your travel accordingly.